patters-match/CIV2macOS/README.md

 This Porting Kit installation provides a working base game, however the in-game music, the videos, and the additional scenarios are all missing.

 ## Fixes and Enhancements
 [Civilization 2 UI Additions](https://github.com/FoxAhead/Civ2-UI-Additions) is one-stop-shop of patches, fixes, and usability enhancements.
-In particular it fixes the AI agression bug with this specific version of the game.
+In particular it fixes the AI aggression bug with this specific version of the game.
 - In Porting Kit, navigate to Games > Installed.
 - Hover over Custom Port named Civilization II, click on the gear wheel, Show in Finder.
 - Right-click, Show package contents.